The 5 Best Cymbals for Metal (2024)

 The whole setup is tonally matched to give a versatile sound, which is good for music even beyond metal.
 This is a plus if you want to expand your sound in the future.

 These new Sabian AAX cymbals are brilliantly finished and have a very modern look and sound.
-They might have an expensive price tag, but they’re definitely worth it.
+They might have an expensive price tag, but they’re definitely worth it, especially when you consider that you’re getting an entire cymbal pack.

 - Modern sweet and crisp cymbals